TrueOpenVR/TrueOpenVR-Core/README.md

 - Send your fixes, improvements, samples, demos, translations or etc.

-- Write your offers or feature requests through "Issue" or email.
+- Write your offers and feature requests through "Issue" or email.

 - Become the developer of the standard.